julian-corbet/cv-corbet-ch/src/pages/contacts.md

 ---
-# All your contact information in one maintainable place
+# All contact information in one maintainable place

 header:
   phone: "+41 79 930 3796"